CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 - Normally, when you successfully play an item, faction, ally, or information at a site, the site card is tapped and one additional character may tap to play a minor item.
 At an Under-deeps site, you can play any item playable at the site instead of this minor item.
 - You may not consider marshalling points associated with a company at an Under-deeps site for the purposes of calling the Free Council.

-{: .note }
+{: .note-dk }
 > **Example:** Legolas taps and plays _Glamdring_ (a major item) at The Under-grottos and the site taps.
-At this point, Gimili[^typo] could only tap to play a minor item at a non-Under-deeps site.
-But The Under-grottos is an Under-deeps site, so Gimili[^typo] can tap to play anything playable at The Under-grottos: a minor item, a major item, or a gold ring.
+At this point, Gimli could only tap to play a minor item at a non-Under-deeps site.
+But The Under-grottos is an Under-deeps site, so Gimli can tap to play anything playable at The Under-grottos: a minor item, a major item, or a gold ring.
 He taps and plays a _Precious Gold-ring_.

 ### Under-deep Site Movement

-One of your companies that begins its tum at the surface site of an Under-deeps site can move nonnally or it can move to its adjacent Under-deeps site (i.e., the company moves to an Under-deeps site from its surface site).
+One of your companies that begins its turn at the surface site of an Under-deeps site can move normally _or_ it can move to its adjacent Under-deeps site (i.e., the company moves to an Under-deeps site from its surface site).
 One of your companies that begins its turn at an Underdeeps site may only move to one of the adjacent sites listed on the Under-deeps site card.

 Each adjacent site is followed by a number in parentheses—this number indicates how difficult it is to move from the Under-deeps site to the adjacent site.
 When an adjacent site is revealed by one of your companies whose site of origin is an Under-deeps site, you must make a roll (2D6).
-If the result is greater than or equal to the number in parentheses following the adjacent site as listed on its sile of origin, the movement/hazard phase proceeds normally.
+If the result is greater than or equal to the number in parentheses following the adjacent site as listed on its site of origin, the movement/hazard phase proceeds normally.
 Otherwise, the company returns to its site of origin and the movement/hazard phase proceeds as if the company had not moved.

-{: .note }
+{: .note-dk }
 > **Note:** A company moving from a surface site to its Under-deeps site does not need to make a roll.
 >
-> **Example:** A company that starts at Carn Dum can move normally or it can move to The Iron-deeps—The Iron-deeps lists Cam Dum as an adjacent site.
+> **Example:** A company that starts at Carn Dum can move normally or it can move to The Iron-deeps—The Iron-deeps lists Carn Dum as an adjacent site.
 Similarly, a company that starts at The Iron-deeps may attempt to move to any adjacent site listed: Carn Dum (0), The Under-leas (6), or The Under-vaults (7).
 However, after committing to movement, the moving player must roll a 6 or better to successfully move to The Under-leas or a 7 or better to successfully move to The Under-vaults.

 ## MANIFESTATIONS

-Certain entities (e.g., the Balrog, Gollum, Lobelia, etc.) have several different manifestations, each represented by a different _MECCG_ card.
+Certain entities (e.g., the Balrog, Gollum, Lobelia, etc.) have several different _manifestations_, each represented by a different _MECCG_ card.
- - If one manifestation of such an entity is already in play, you may not play another manifestation of the same entity.
+ - If one manifestation of such an entity is already in play, you may _not_ play another manifestation of the same entity.
  - If an attack from a manifestation is defeated, the manifestation is removed from play and you may not play any further manifestations of the same entity.

-{: .note }
+{: .note-dk }
 > **Exception:** Different manifestations of the same unique Dragon may be in play at the same lime.
 >
 > **Note:** If one card says that it is the manifestation of another card, these restrictions apply to both cards.